UGeunJi/AI-bootcamp/coding test Lv.0/README.md

 These problems are from Progammers and I solved them in Python.

-Now this repository is for me, but if anyone who need help for solving see this, refer the explanations as much as you likes.
+This repository is for me now, but if anyone who need help for solving problems sees this later, you could refer the explanations as much as you likes.